mheap/nexmo-developer/_documentation/en/concepts/guides/webhooks.md

 ## Configuring your firewall

-If you restrict inbound traffic (including delivery receipts), you need to whitelist the Nexmo IP addresses in your firewall.
-You can find more information about IP whitelisting on our knowledge base:
+If you restrict inbound traffic (including delivery receipts), you need to add the Nexmo IP addresses to your firewall's list of approved IP addresses.
+You can find more information how to do this in our knowledge base:

 * [Voice IP Ranges](https://help.nexmo.com/hc/en-us/articles/115004859247)
 * [SMS IP Ranges](https://help.nexmo.com/hc/en-us/articles/204015053)